ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 RDF term.

-The actual vocabulary and index implementation is more complex than this conceptual picture, but the essential idea is that the vocabulary a mapping from IDs to RDF term strings, consecutive IDs point sequential positions of the vocabulary array on-disk, and the QLever engine makes use of *index permutations*, which are lists of RDF triples in particular sorted orders.
+The actual vocabulary and index implementation is more complex than this conceptual picture, but the essential idea is that the vocabulary is a mapping from IDs to RDF term strings, consecutive IDs point to sequential positions of the vocabulary array on-disk, and the QLever engine makes use of *index permutations*, which are lists of RDF triples in particular sorted orders.

 ## How QLever processes a query